-Dynatrace is designed around the principles of automation and scalability—which is why Dynatrace is the monitoring tool of choice for the enterprise cloud.
+Dynatrace is designed around the principles of automation and scalability—which is why Dynatrace is the monitoring tool of choice for the cloud.
 Automated dashboard setup and configuration require such flexibility, which is why we’re proud to announce the availability of the Dashboards API as a Beta release.

 In a highly recommended blog post about the Dynatrace Configuration API, my colleague, Wolfgang Beer, explores the concept of “configuration as code” and what this strategy can provide for your organization.
 Dynatrace dashboards now fit perfectly with the configuration-as-code approach.